The Florida Gator basketball team was missing a few pieces of the puzzle a year ago. It isn't that…

 Seeding inconsistency ---- The only way this could work in terms of building the bracket is if the final eight teams are all seeded No. 12 A and No. 12 B. That the way the winners of the play-in games would face the No. 5 seed in each region.
 The problem with that is there is usually a pretty good differentiation in the seeding(s) of the final eight at-large teams so placing them on the same line is not an accurate reflection of where those teams actually belong.

 Locking lower seeds ---- No matter where you draw the line for the last eight at large teams you force the committee to place a certain number of teams on the lower line.
 If you use No. 12 as the play-in line, then you have to have exactly 20 teams below that line.
 The committee could consider a team the 45th best in the field, but have to seed them No. 53 overall to accommodate this sort of structure.

-The public doesn't like it when big government or big sports or big business hands us something stupid.
+The "stupid" factor ---- The public doesn't like it when big government or big sports or big business hands us something stupid.
 Examples include the Edsel and New Coke just for beginners.
 If something doesn't pass the stupid test, no one is buying it.
 To force eight teams that the NCAA admits are better than the 20 seeded below them take part in a play-in game does not pass that test.